slevasse/weather_station_doc/docs/node/city-node-hardware.md

 #### BME680
 Primary sensor of the system.
 This guy could be replaced by a BME280 to lower cost (if the air quality measurement is deamed useless).
+An additional library used to get the full potential of the system is availiable here (source)[https://www.bosch-sensortec.com/software-tools/software/bsec/].

 * Sense:
 	* Index of air quality (IAQ) from 0 to 500.
 (If I find some code to compute it...)